CSAILVision/miniplaces/README.md

-# MiniPlaces Challenge: an Educational Tool for Deep Learning in Computer Vision
+# MiniPlaces Challenge: Image Classification Benchmark for the Education of Deep Learning in Computer Vision

 ## Introduction